CaioCeretta/fullstack-club/mcdonalds/comments.md

 We were handling this only on the products page.
 Since more than one component will need this functionality, we'll start handling it on the context.

+On the product details page, it will remain the same, because that quantity we initially add on a product, is not yet part of the state.
+However the new function to deal with the increase and decrease on the sheet, is going to be on the context, this will basically remain the same but iterating over the products state array.

+3. Pushing down the finish order button

+For this we separated in two divs, one with the product item and the other one with the button and the total and made the cart items div to take all the available height, and the div that wraps both of these divs contain a h-full, meaning that it would take the rest of the available height, a flex and flex-col.

+h-full inside flex works by taking the whole available space, respecting the space already taken (e.g. by the header)

 ## Array functions, when to use {} and return

 Here we had the following use case: